 - Data-driven insights to continuously improve security posture

-How to evaluate cybersecurity risk analytics providers
+How to evaluate cybersecurity risk management platforms

 - Data Breadth and Quality: Does the provider collect the most comprehensive, externally observable data, and is it validated against real-world incidents?
 Reliable analytics require trustworthy, correlated data to deliver meaningful results.